Keto Sausage Balls

 This is actually my preferred method when I want them fresh.
 I shape the raw balls, set them on a parchment-lined sheet pan, cover with plastic wrap, and refrigerate overnight.
 In the morning they go straight into a 400-degree oven.
 No extra cook time needed.
 They come out just as good as same-day.

-What's the best way to reheat frozen sausage balls?
+What's the best way to reheat these from frozen?

 I had this feedback from multiple readers on the original recipe, so I cut the added salt from 1/2 teaspoon to 1/4 teaspoon.
 That solved it for most people.
 But sausage brands vary a lot in sodium content, so I always taste a small pinch of the raw sausage first.
 If it's already well-seasoned, I skip the added salt entirely.

-Why are my sausage balls dry or greasy?
+Why did mine turn out dry or greasy?

 If they're dry, the most common cause is overbaking.
-I pull mine at 12-13 minutes and check the center.
+I pull mine at 12-13 minutes and check the center with a meat thermometer (I'm looking for 160 degrees).
 They continue cooking on the hot pan for another minute after you remove them.
 If they're sitting in grease, try baking on a wire rack set over the sheet pan.
 I started doing this and it made a noticeable difference.
-The grease drips down instead of pooling around the balls.
+The grease drips down instead of pooling around the bottom.

 Similar Recipes